Advice To help You Choose The Perfect Cot Mattress For You And Your Baby

 So many types of cot mattress to choose from but how do their benefits match your needs?

 By and large you get what you pay for, mainly because the price is dictated by the cost of the components, unless you buy from a department store, where you pay a little extra for the privilege of being able to touch before you buy.

-At the higher end there will be mattresses made with top quality components, quality pocket springs (encapsulated in 33 or 50 weight foam) or a very high density fibre.
+At the higher end mattresses made with top quality components, quality pocket springs (encapsulated in 33 or 50 weight foam) as long as they state this.

-Natural mattresses are made with high density coir and lambswool, some with pocket springs, all with total waterproof protection to the mattress core.
-They will have breathable machine washable covers or toppers and a spare cover or topper and guaranteed for 5 years.
-These mattresses will be around £100 - £150.
+Natural mattresses are made with high density coir and lambswool, some with pocket springs, ensure you have total waterproof protection to the mattress core.
+Over the waterproof protection seek breathable machine washable covers or toppers and a spare cover or topper and a guaranteed for five years.
+These mattresses will be around £130 - £170.